ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 sub-process IO (`FollowIO`).

-Here is how we will connect to Step Runner in each runner executor:
+Here is how GitLab Runner will connect to Step Runner in each runner
+executor:

 ## Instance